grantj-re3/HandyOtherDoco/COVID-19/README_AstraZeneca_Vaccine.md

   In other words, if you think you'd rather take your chances with COVID rather than risk the AstraZeneca clots, you may be surprised to discover that the COVID blood clotting rate is higher than the AstraZeneca blood clotting rate!
 - To date [23 May 2021] **the observed number of deaths reported after vaccination is actually less than the [before COVID?] expected number of deaths** [26]
 - The risk of clots after taking Astra is around 1:100,000 - 1:200,000.
-[2, 16, 23]
+[2]\[16]\[23]
 - The risk of death due to clots after taking Astra is around 1:800,000 - 1:1,000,000.
-[10, 16]
+[10]\[16]
+- Women under the age of 55-65 have been disproportionately affected by blood clots [8]\[16]
-- Hopefully the above risks are even lower in Australia because only those over 50 will be given AstraZeneca (initially at least).
+- Hopefully the above risks are even lower in Australia because only those over 50 will be given AstraZeneca (initially at least) and over 50s have a lesser risk of blood clots than younger people.
+[7]\[22]
 - In Australia, over 50 year olds will probably not have the opportunity to take Pfizer or Moderna until the end of 2021 or later.
 [5]